p3titpoe/yail/README.md

 logger.warning("Hello World!
 You are burning")
 ```

-This is ok for small projects where you only need one logger and then filter by log level.
+This is ok for small projects where you only need one logger and then filter by log level.<br>
 yail features an introspective package column tracking up to module level who called the log function.

 > [!warning]